chrisdobler/os-imaging-designer/README.md

 ## Description

+\*\*\* This is a work in progress.
+Some of the core features are still being worked on.

 The purpose of this project is to extract out as much of the build script code as possible into a shareable set of generalized build script templates for a variety of different operating systems ranging from Linux to Windows and even Mac OS.
 Embedded applications are planned as well.
+The next step is to divide the scripts into fragments which can be dynamically created using a design schema. the files in the 'packer-scripts' directory reresent configured script renderings.
+These will eventually be removed in favor of dynamically created scripts.
+Then the files in this directory would represent temporary configs that can be used for debugging imaging issues.

 These scripts use the packer build script utility, by Hashicorp - https://www.packer.io.